 - Cough syrups with pain medication (such as codeine) could lead to memory issues, thinking problems or sedation.
 If you take one of these medications your memory and thinking should be monitored as confusion could lead to falls and other negative consequences.

 - Pain medication (such as meperidine) can interact with other medications and can result in sedation.

 - It may be useful to temporarily stop monoamine oxidase (MAO-B) inhibitor drugs (such as selegiline, rasagiline, safinamide) to avoid drug-drug interactions with cyclobenzaprine, dextromethorphan (often found in cough medicine), meperidine (also sold as Demerol), methadone, St. John's wort or the pain medicine tramadol.
 Talk to your doctor before making changes to your medications.

-- Psuedoephedrine, phenylephrine and phenylpropanolamine can be found in any cold or flu medication and could increase blood pressure and possibly increase the risk of stroke, especially in those with high blood pressure.
+- Psuedoephedrine, phenylephrine and phenylpropanolamine can be found in any cold or flu medication and could increase blood pressure and possibly increase the risk of The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain., especially in those with high blood pressure.

 - Aspirin, acetaminophen and other nonsteroidal anti-inflammatory drugs are usually safe, but can have side effects (particularly gastrointestinal).

 - Antihistamines can sometimes cause drowsiness, but many people with PD can tolerate them for short courses.

 In 2014, Kim Painter wrote a great article in the USA Today to help individuals and families stay safe in the cold and flu aisle.

 - Treat only symptoms you have and be wary of multi-symptom products.